-Respond to reported incidents to stop environmental damage.
+Assess reported incidents to stop environmental damage.

 About this goal

 We want to deal with environmental risks before they turn into incidents and cause damage - a fence at the top of the cliff.
-This is happening through things like nutrient limits and the Good Management Programme of continuous improvement on farm.

 Monitoring consent compliance and responding to incidents, while necessary and important, are more like the ambulance at the bottom of the cliff.
 They are needed to fix a problem often after the environmental damage has occurred, and stop it happening again.

 During 2021/22 there were 3,763 resource management incidents across Canterbury.
 3,649 of them were assessed and 114 were still being processed at the time of reporting.
 Most reports related to:

 - 93% discharge to land, air, water, and coastal marine areas,

 - 7% to use of land, water and coastal marine,

 - 0.03% to emission of noise.

 If an incident has the potential to seriously impact the environment, a Resource Management Officer will make a site visit at the earliest opportunity.